zeroluck/docs/sources/admin-guide/certificates/index.md

 To install intermediate certificates follow these steps:

-1. log into your Gluu Server container
+1. Log into your Gluu Server container.
-2. keep your intermediate certificate in the file `/etc/certs/`
+2. Keep your intermediate certificate in the file `/etc/certs/`.
-3. modify `/etc/httpd/conf.d/https_gluu.conf`, and add
+3. Modify `/etc/httpd/conf.d/https_gluu.conf`, and add
-   `SSLCertificateChainFile /etc/certs/name_of_your_interm_root_cert.crt`
+   `SSLCertificateChainFile /etc/certs/name_of_your_interm_root_cert.crt`.
-4. restart the service of the httpd server
+4. Restart the service of the httpd server.

 _Older Gluu Server Versions_